LiviaGitHub/Software-Testing-Life-Cycle/Creating a Software Quality Process/guide.md

 Before implementing the quality process, it's essential to define clear objectives and scope:

 - **Objectives:** What do you want to achieve? (e.g., reduce production defects by 30%, increase test coverage to 80%).
-- **Scope:** Identify the areas to be addressed (e.g., critical functionalities, performance, security).
+- **Scope:** Identify the areas that need to be addressed first.
+There may be multiple, so prioritize accordingly. (e.g., critical functionalities, performance, security).

 ## **2. Choose a Software Testing Strategy**
 Select a strategy that aligns with your project's goals, complexity, and timeline: